thutterer/ghost_train/README.md

 $ bundle exec ghost server
 ```

+## Blazer

+For Blazer to work you have to configure a `BLAZER_DATABASE_URL` env var.
+See https://github.com/ankane/blazer#installation for details.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).